 The desktop study comprised the consultation of maps, documents, computer records, written records and reference works, which form part of the Historic Environment Record (HER), located at Gwynedd Archaeological Trust (GAT), Bangor.
 The archives held by the Anglesey Record Office, Llangefni, in particular the tithe and Land Tax records, were consulted.
 Relevant manuscripts at the archives of Bangor University, including Llwydiarth Esgob and John Elias collections, were examined, as was the Mary Broadhead Collection at the National Library of Wales.
 Information about Listed Buildings was consulted by means of the CARN (Core Archaeological Index), which is the online index of the Royal Commission on Ancient and Historic Monuments, Wales.
 Relevant aerial photographs from the collection at RCAHM, Wales were examined.
 Results of an earlier desk-based assessment (commissioned by Magnox North in support of an application to decommission Wylfa 'A' power station) (Longley 2007, GAT Report 670) are incorporated, where relevant, into this report.

 3.2 Field Search

-The site and surrounding area were visited in September and November 2009.
+The site and surrounding area were visited in September and November 2009, and again in August 2011.
 Notes were taken, and a photographic record was made.
-The excavation of soil test pits was also monitored in October 2009, and the results of the field monitoring are included in this report (see Appendix A).

 3.3 Report